Abbott Elementary

 Abbott Elementary is an American mockumentary sitcom television series created by Quinta Brunson for ABC.
-It stars Brunson as Janine Teagues, a perpetually optimistic second-grade teacher at the underfunded Abbott Elementary, a fictional predominantly Black public school in West Philadelphia.
+It stars Brunson as Janine Teagues, a perpetually optimistic second-grade teacher at the underfunded Abbott Elementary, a fictional predominantly black public school in West Philadelphia.
 The ensemble cast includes Tyler James Williams, Janelle James, Lisa Ann Walter, Chris Perfetti, William Stanford Davis, and Sheryl Lee Ralph.

 The series premiered on December 7, 2021, and was met with critical acclaim and strong viewership numbers on Hulu and other delayed viewing methods.
-The show has been nominated for 30 Primetime Emmy Awards, winning four in the comedy series categories including Lead Actress for Brunson and Supporting Actress for Ralph.
+The show has been nominated for 37 Primetime Emmy Awards, winning four in the comedy series categories including Lead Actress for Brunson and Supporting Actress for Ralph.
 Abbott Elementary has also won three Golden Globe Awards, with acting wins for Brunson and Williams and the Golden Globe Award for Best Television Series – Musical or Comedy in 2023.
 In January 2023, the series was renewed for a third season consisting of 14 episodes, which premiered on February 7, 2024, with a two-episode premiere.
 Three days after the third season premiere, it was also renewed for a fourth season, which premiered on October 9, 2024, featuring a crossover with It's Always Sunny in Philadelphia.

 On January 21, 2025, it was announced that Abbott Elementary was renewed for a fifth season, which premiered on October 1, 2025.
+On March 4, 2026, it was announced that the series was renewed for a sixth season, which will premiere on October 7, 2026.

 Premise

 Willard R. Abbott Elementary School is a predominantly black Philadelphia public school where a documentary crew is recording the lives of teachers working in underfunded, mismanaged schools.
 Conditions at the school are harsh and most teachers quit after their second year.
 Optimistic second-grade teacher Janine Teagues is determined to help her students despite the circumstances.
 She works with awkward, good-intentioned history teacher Jacob Hill; no-nonsense kindergarten teacher Barbara Howard; and second-grade teacher Melissa Schemmenti, Barbara's close friend who has questionable connections.
-They are joined by new school principal Ava Coleman - who is tone-deaf, unqualified, and uninvested - and recent substitute hire Gregory Eddie, who was rejected when applying for the position of principal.
+They are joined by new school principal Ava Coleman – who is tone-deaf, unqualified, and uninvested – and recent substitute hire Gregory Eddie, who was rejected when applying for the position of principal.